ralna/GALAHAD/doc/Julia/rst-dir/lsqp_functions.rst

 	*
 		- status

-		-
-		  is a scalar variable of type Int32 that gives the exit status from the package.
+		- is a scalar variable of type Int32 that gives the exit status from the package.
 Possible values are:

+		  * **0**
-		  * 0. The import was succesful
+                    The import was successful

-		  * -1.
+		  * **-1**
                     An allocation error occurred.
-A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error, and the returned allocation status
+                    and a string containing the name of the offending array are held in inform.alloc_status and
+                    inform.bad_alloc respectively.

-		  * -2.
+		  * **-2**
                     A deallocation error occurred.
-A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc
+                    respectively.

+		  * **-3**
-		  * -3.
-The restrictions n > 0 or m > 0 or requirement that a type contains its relevant string 'dense', 'coordinate', 'sparse_by_rows', 'diagonal', 'scaled_identity', 'identity', 'zero' or 'none' has been violated.
+                    The restrictions n > 0 or m > 0 or requirement that
+                    a type contains its relevant string 'dense', 'coordinate', 'sparse_by_rows', 'diagonal',
+                    'scaled_identity', 'identity', 'zero' or 'none' has
+                    been violated.

 	*
 		- n